pouyanh/agnosticity/README.md

 # AgnostiCity
-An eutopia for hobbyist services
+A utopia for hobbyist services